alexbhatt/win10setup/README.md

 # The DNS servers dont work, so change them
 	source /home/DNSfix.sh

+# your Vim settings are here if you want to update
+# i like to add set number
+	sudo vim /etc/vim/vimrc

 # updates the install with the core dependencies and installed programs
 	sudo apt update && sudo apt -y upgrade && sudo apt autoremove